JGCRI/pygcam/docs/source/project-xml.rst

 +-------------+------------+-----------+---------------------------------+

 A ``<step>`` describes one step in the workflow.
 Each step has a name and an integer sequence number.
+Sequence numbers can be specified using the ``seq`` attribute, otherwise the steps are numbered in the order they occur in the file, starting with 1.
+Each step is assigned 1 more than the maximum step number already used: this includes automatically generated sequence numbers and any that are specified explicitly.

+In general, using the generated sequence numbers will suffice.
+Assigning your own sequence numbers allows you to group or order commands in any manner while ensuring that the commands are executed in the correct order.
+The other reason to assign sequence numbers is to be able to define optional steps in a ``<defaults>`` section that can be overridden in a ``<project>`` section, as described :ref:`below <sequence-override-label>`.

 Steps (from one or more ``<steps>`` sections) are sorted by sequence number before execution.
 By definition, steps with the same sequence number are order independent; they can run in any order.

 The text value of a step can be any command you want to run.
 Many of the common workflow steps are built into ``gt`` and these can be